RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 - 100x long 1 BTC with USDT on @binanceusdm
 - Long 1 BTC at limit price of 40,000 USDT on @binanceusdm
 - Short BTC with limit price of 150,000 USDT on @binanceusdm

+By default, the agent assumes you want to trade on perpetual markets.
+To use a delivery market instead, ask for it:

+- Long 1 BTC with USDT on the June 2025 delivery market
+- Long 1 BTC on USDT:USDT-250926

 **IMPORTANT:** If you specify a leverage (5x, 10x, etc) or a margin mode (cross, isolated) for your order, the specified leverage and margin mode will be applied to the whole position, and not just to the amount you are adding/removing.
 This is because on Binance the leverage and margin mode are applied at the market level, and not at the order level.
 For more details, see the [Leverage and margin mode](#changing-leverage-and-margin-mode) section.